jaspector

 • Contact TCEQ or county directly (phone)

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the No official Borden County general building department.
-Permit authority varies by project type: Borden County Judge/Commissioners Court for road work; TCEQ Region 7 for OSSF/septic. before applying.
+Source: No official Borden County general building department.
+Permit authority varies by project type: Borden County Judge/Commissioners Court for road work; TCEQ Region 7 for OSSF/septic. ↗

 County permit controls are limited and project-specific.
 No public countywide general building permit requirement for ordinary construction in unincorporated areas was found.
 OSSF/septic permits required if constructing, altering, repairing, extending, or operating an OSSF.
 Utility cable or pipeline crossings across county road right-of-way require county notification.

-Typical processing time is OSSF permits: TCEQ must approve or deny within 30 days of receipt.
+Building permit processing times in unincorporated Borden County, TX typically run OSSF permits: TCEQ must approve or deny within 30 days of receipt.
 No published processing time for county road-work applications..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Borden County, TX.
 The following work is generally exempt: OSSF 10-acre rule exemption if all TCEQ conditions are met; Emergency repairs to OSSF, if reported in writing to permitting authority within 72 hours after repairs begin; Certain grandfathered OSSFs may not need a permit if they meet TCEQ's stated conditions.
 Note: These exemptions apply only to OSSF work and are state-level TCEQ rules.
 No public exempt-work list was found for Borden County general building permits because no countywide general building permit program was identified.
 Confirm all exemptions with TCEQ Region 7 or the county before proceeding.
+When in doubt, confirm with the local building department before starting work.